 With a proper filter on the CI, we could run an audit against all “operational CIs” to ensure that each CI has the required information in place to utilize the auto-assignment functionality.

-Running continuous audits against these blueprints will make sure that data will remain in good shape and people can focus on most important parts of the data model to enable the wonderful capabilities provided by discovery, especially when connected to the new Common Service Data Model.
+Running continuous audits against these blueprints will ensure that data remains in good shape and people can focus on the most important parts of the data model to enable the wonderful capabilities provided by discovery, especially when connected to the Common Service Data Model.

-If we take the previous Incident example where “Email server is down” and this time select the proper CI to see how Service Offering is filtered based on CI selection, and how an Assignment group is populated based on the Support Group on the Service Offering.
+If we take an Incident example where “ServiceNow PROD is down” and have a proper CI selected to see how Service Offerings are filtered based on CI selection and how an Assignment group is populated based on the Support Group on the Service Offering.

-First, the CI is selected (1), but “EXCH-SD-05” doesn’t have a Support Group (2) defined, so the Assignment Group (3) on Incident remains empty.
+First, the CI is selected (1), but “ServiceNow PROD” doesn’t have a Support Group (2) defined, so the Assignment Group (3) on Incident remains empty.

-The Service Offering selection (4) is nicely filtered (5) to one offering based on the selected CI and its relationship to the Service Offering.
+Then we select a Service Offering (4), which are nicely filtered based on the selected CI and its relationships to Service Offerings (5).

-Works like a charm!
-Once you have your CMDB populated according to the Common Service Data Model.
+It works like a charm once you have your CMDB populated according to the Common Service Data Model.

 Using Incident Tasks with CSDM

 Are you using Incident Tasks within Incident Management?
 Great!
-This can provide more clarity on overall responsibility and assigning child tickets to responsible persons and groups based on the underlying service configuration.
+It can provide more clarity on overall responsibility and helps assigning child tickets to responsible persons and groups based on the underlying service configuration.

 This is not really a part of the CSDM model or any recommendation from ServiceNow, but we have found it to work very well.
-Service Desk is usually responsible for all incidents and the Service Desk Agents usually take care of the end user communications and verifying that the incident has been resolved properly.
+Service Desk is usually responsible for all incidents, and the Service Desk Agents take care of end-user communications and verify that the incident has been appropriately resolved.

-Many organizations are using Incident tasks to assign ticket handling to different teams while keeping the overall responsibility on the Service Desk.
-From CSDM point of view, this can be simplified in a way that Incidents are always connected to Business Service Offerings and Incident Tasks are always connected to Technical Service Offerings.
+Many organizations use Incident tasks to assign ticket handling to different teams while keeping the overall responsibility on the Service Desk.
+From the CSDM point of view, this can be simplified so that Incidents are always connected to Business Service Offerings, and Incident Tasks are always connected to Technical Service Offerings.

 The only exception to this would be that “technical teams” are raising incidents for themselves.
 In such a case, the “Impacted Services” list could be populated based on all related Business Services while keeping the Service Offering reference to the Technical Service Offering.

-The lab exercise briefly described how to get the Incident Assignment based on Service & CI into use.
-And it all started with these simple steps.
+The above example briefly described how to get the Incident Assignment based on Service & CI into use.
+And it all started with these simple steps:

-- Ensure you have Service Offering visible on your Incident Form
+- Check that you have all “CSDM fields” visible on your Incident form.

-- Ensure you have CI’s properly related according to CSDM 2.0
+- Ensure you have CI’s properly related according to CSDM.

-Let’s stop there.
-Data Content Manager is the best tool available that can help you to ensure that you follow the CSDM or any other data model within your ServiceNow instance.
+Let’s stop here.
+Data Content Manager is the best tool that can help you ensure that you follow the CSDM or any other data model within your ServiceNow instance.

-We have published a CSDM Content Pack into the ServiceNow Store that includes ready-made blueprint templates based on the Common Service Data Model whitepapers.
+We have published a free CSDM Content Pack into the ServiceNow Store, which includes ready-made blueprint templates based on the Common Service Data Model reference materials.
 Using these templates and the DCM Audit functionality will get you on the right track within minutes.